 Baked Kelewele (Spicy Plantain Chops)

-Kelewele was one of the defining foods of my childhood.
-I remember my uncle will bring some with him every time he came to visit our family, and they were literally gone within 3 minutes.
-It was a popular night time snack sold across the city of Accra along with other small chops.
-You could also find it at roadside restaurants or even party spot.
+Kelewele is a spiced plantain street snack that is soft, sweet, spicy and delicious.
+It was one of the defining foods of my childhood as I remember my uncle would bring some with him every time he came to visit our family, and they were literally gone within 3 minutes.
+While traditionally deep fried, this version is baked in the oven to offer a similar taste with less oil.

 The Run Down